samper/Homework2-583-Samper/README.md

 Computational number theory
 ---------------------------
+Exercise 1:
-1. Here we propose the following conjecture:
+Here we propose the following conjecture:
 Let a,b,c be positive integers such that gcd(a,b,c)=1, the discriminant  \sqrt(b^2 - 4ac) is not rational
 and whenever c is even then the parities of a and b are different. there are infinitely many primes of the form ax^2 + bx + c.